 1. Floortime is about connecting with your child in the present moment

 Being present is 99% of what Floortime is about.
 It means tuning in to your child’s present state.
-Observe what your child is doing and what interests him/her.
+Observe what your child is doing and what interests them.
 Forget about behaviour, agendas, or teaching.
 What is your child experiencing in this moment?

 For example, your child might be laying on the floor pushing a car or train back and forth.
 This tells you that there is something soothing about this activity that your child enjoys.
 You want to try to tune in to this interest and relate to this feeling of satisfaction your child derives from this activity.

 2. You need to know how your child’s nervous system processes incoming sensory information

-In order to do this, you must understand what affects your child’s ability to take in information through his/her senses.
+In order to do this, you must understand what affects your child’s ability to take in information through their senses.
 Is your child sensitive to loud noises?
 Does your child get easily distracted by a lot of visual stimulation?
 Does your child pull back when you try to hug them?
-Does your child constantly crave pressure against his/her body?
+Does your child constantly crave pressure against their body?

 All of these things can affect how your child behaves in any given moment.
 If you want to be present with your child in the moment, you have to be aware of what could be distracting them.
 Your child may not have the ability to filter out certain sensory information the way we can.
 Your child might also not be in control of their need for sensory stimulation, such as the need to move their body in space.